 DepositPhotos

 There’s more to April 15 than just the tax return filing deadline.
-If you’re self-employed or have other income not subject to tax withholding, the first estimated tax payment for the 2024 tax year is also due that day.
+If you’re self-employed or have other income not subject to tax withholding, the first estimated tax payment for the 2024 tax year is also due that day (or May 1 for people in areas affected by Hurricane Helene).

 Related: 2024 Tax Calendar (Tax Deadlines for the Entire Year)